sub96/IsssueCollector/README.md

 # IsssueCollector
-The IssueCollector is a tool that make's easy to report issue on Jira!
+The IssueCollector is a tool that make's easy to report issues on Jira!
 ### Installation
 Decalare the IssueCollector in your Podfile
 ``` Swift